Raw Materials

 Whiting

 Principal source of lime in glazes.
 Under reducing conditions it assists in celadon colour development.
 Assists hardness and durability and in large quantities produces mattness.
-Analysis CaCO3
+Calcium Carbonate.

 from £2.88 inc VAT